 All kinds of useful data comes already attached to your calls, it's time to use it!
 Whether it's using a caller's state to route to a local representative, or just making sure the most valuable leads go straight to your best sales person, Retreaver Tags can get it done.

 When you take advantage of Tags, you can set extremely specific requirements for who will qualify to be the Call Endpoint (Buyer).

 - To access the tags screen, you can click the Wizard icon next to any Tag input field to get started.
-These input fields can be found in Call Endpoints (Buyers), Numbers, Conversion Groups, and Tracking URLs.
+These input fields can be found in Call Endpoints (Buyers), Numbers, Conversion Groups, and Webhooks.